DEA has now allowed the use of Telemedicine for evaluating and initiating treatment for new patients for the duration of the current Health emergency.

 Induction requires that the patient abstain from any narcotic/opioid use for 24 to 48 hours.
 This is necessary to reduce the amount of opioids in your system and decrease the possibility of precipitated withdrawal.
 Induction is done with Buprenorphine mono preparation.
 If you prefer, … it can be done with Buprenorphine+Naloxone preparation.

-If you are using short acting opioids like Lortab, Percocet, etc., then it will take 24 hrs from the last dose to be in at least moderate withdrawal.
+If you are using short acting opioids like Lortab, Percocet, or substances like Heroin; then it will take 12 to 24 hrs from the last dose to be in at least moderate withdrawal.

-If you are taking long acting opioids like oxycontin, MS contin, Methadone, then it will take 48 to 72 hrs from the last dose to be in at least moderate withdrawal.
+If you are taking long acting opioids like Oxycontin, MS contin, Methadone, or Fentanyl transdermal patches then it will take 48 to 72 hrs from the last dose to be in at least moderate withdrawal.

 If you plan to change over from Methadone to Suboxone, or are coming off from high doses of opiods then discuss with your physician first.
 You may require additional medications like benzodiazepines, clonidine, etc., and need a longer abstinence from opioids to smooth-en this transition.